merenlab/merenlab.org/software/anvio/help/main/index.md

 <tbody>
 <tr style="border:none;">
     <td class="program-td">
-        <span class="artifact-emoji">🔥</span> <span markdown="1">**[anvi-script-gen-pseudo-paired-reads-from-fastq](programs/anvi-script-gen-pseudo-paired-reads-from-fastq)**</span>. <span markdown="1">Take a FASTQ file and convert it into 2 FASTQ files.
-Each read from the original FASTQ file halved, where one half is put in the R1 FASTQ and the other half is reverse complemented and put in the R2 FASTQ.
-If you&#39;ve ended up here, things have clearly not gone very well for you, and as I write this sentence, I wholeheartedly sympathize</span>.
+        <span class="artifact-emoji">🔥</span> <span markdown="1">**[anvi-script-gen-pseudo-paired-reads-from-fastq](programs/anvi-script-gen-pseudo-paired-reads-from-fastq)**</span>. <span markdown="1">A script that takes a FASTQ file that is not paired-end (i.e., R1 alone) and converts it into two FASTQ files that are paired-end (i.e., R1 and R2).
+This is a quick-and-dirty workaround that halves each read from the original FASTQ and puts one half in the FASTQ file for R1 and puts the reverse-complement of the second half in the FASTQ file for R2.
+If you&#x27;ve ended up here, things have clearly not gone very well for you, and Evan, who battled similar battles and ended up implementing this solution wholeheartedly sympathizes</span>.
     </td>
 </tr>
 <tr>